Table of Contents

 To implement the ReferenceGrating state, we will need to sample a random angle from the angle distribution, use it to initialize the angle property of the gratings, and present the gratings for a specified period of time.
 At the end, we need to send out as a result the value of the random orientation which was generated.

-ReferenceGrating: BonVision render loop
+BonVision render random grating

 • Use the Sample (Numerics) operator to sample a random orientation value from the AngleDistribution subject and store it in a new AsyncSubject named Angle.
 This will allow us to reuse the sampled value when drawing the gratings later.